 Approximate duration: 1h.

 Average time spent on site: 1h45

-Private guided visits out of hours are available year-round for groups of 15 and above.
+Private guided visits are available year-round for groups of 20 or more.

 Breite 44.45942208820646 - Länge 2.298388469902193